 Well-being sits at the heart of the School and the welfare of the pupils is paramount.
 We are committed to inspiring, encouraging and empowering all of our pupils so that they may flourish.
 We see flourishing as life going well, even when things may be hard.

 Our Charter for Well-being sets out in more detail our commitment to this, but at its core is our commitment to developing in the pupils what we describe as 'PERMA': Positive emotion.
-Engagement, Relationships.
-Meaning Accomplishment.■ s specialist Art teachers, the Art Department at Surbiton High School plans its curriculum to enable the pupils to work with a wide range of mediums in both 2D and 3D, as well as photography, exploring digital processes, and Art History.
-This broad and varied curriculum, together with our strength in teaching the individual, allows for each pupil to find their own creative pathway and feel successful in their creative endeavours.
+Engagement, Relationships, Meaning and Accomplishment.

 ART